 “Our unique implementation approach includes developing tailored data models to support healthcare-specific needs, like patient profit and loss (P&L) reporting and key performance indicator (KPI) tracking, incorporating subject area security and governance.
 We then migrate legacy reports and develop new data pipelines in the Lakehouse, enhancing existing data models with additional healthcare data sources.
 Finally, we enable advanced analytics and machine learning capabilities, such as integrating large language models and MLFlow, to transform raw data into actionable insights for improved patient outcomes.”

-A manufacturing and consumer goods PE portfolio company was in need of defining key metrics and modernizing its capabilities around reporting and analytics.
+A manufacturing and consumer goods PE portfolio company needed to define key metrics and modernize its reporting and analytics capabilities.
 The organization elicited help from the team at Cherry Bekaert to develop a reporting strategy across multiple sites.
 Cherry Bekaert developed a data architecture and repository for the company’s data lakehouse.

 Next, the team onboarded multiple Epicor enterprise resource planning (ERP) instances from disparate data sources such as ADP, Target, budget data and Advanced Manufacturing Execution System.
 Cherry Bekaert then developed key Power BI dashboards for order tracking, profitability (margin analysis, unit metrics, pricing variability, margin initiatives) sales analysis and open order details.